Best of Morocco Family Holiday

 Day 6

-Merzouga (Sahara Camp)Travel by private minivan toward the mighty Sahara, with plenty of chances to stop and take in the views of kasbahs and palmeries – lush valleys with date palms, fields and orchards.
+MerzougaThis morning after breakfast, take a private transfer to the mighty Sahara, with plenty of chances to stop and take in the views of kasbahs and palmeries – lush valleys with date palms, fields and orchards.
 As you pass through towns like Erfoud and Rissani, you'll see the scenery change between barren mountainsides and fertile valleys until you reach the small Saharan village of Merzouga.
-On arrival, leave your large baggage, pack a daypack and saddle up for a one-hour camel ride into the desert at the Erg Chebbi dunes – huge windswept dunes located just 20 kilometres from the Algerian border.
-Leave your gear at your overnight camp set next to a simple hotel and then ride camels into the edge of the Sahara at sunset.
-The dunes are stunning, especially as the evening light plays across them and sets off the colours.
-Tonight you will camp out in traditional style, with the chance to try some fantastic local cuisine while you sit around an open fire, enjoying lively music and dancing under the stars.
+On arrival, leave your baggage, pack a daypack and saddle up for a one-hour camel ride into the desert at the Erg Chebbi dunes – huge windswept dunes located just 20 kilometres from the Algerian border.
+Ride your camels into the edge of the Sahara at sunset – this is a core memory waiting to happen!
+The dunes are truly breathtaking as the evening light plays across them and sets off the deep colours of the desert.
+Tonight, you’ll camp out in traditional style under the North African stars.
+Try some fantastic local cuisine while you sit around an open fire, enjoying lively music and dancing under the night sky.

 Meals: Breakfast Dinner -